GiastQ/2025_ICDM2025_BTSEC/B_Work/readme.md

 -----------------------------------------------
 ## Before You Start: Download Required Large Files

-The folders `A_Y11_Models/` (containing the trained YOLOv11 models) and `B_Y11_inference/` (containing all inference results across thresholds and model sizes) are too large to be stored directly in this repository.
+The folder `B_Y11_inference/` (containing all inference results across thresholds and model sizes) are too large to be stored directly in this repository.

 To proceed:

-1. Download the ZIP archive containing both folders from the following link:
+1. Download the ZIP archive containing folder from the following link:
    ➤ [Insert download link here]

 2. Extract the archive.

 3. Place the extracted folders in their correct location inside the `B_Work/` directory, so that the structure matches the one described in the README.

-**IMPORTANT: These files are essential for running evaluation scripts and generating results without re-training the models from scratch.**

 -----------------------------------------------